flipp-oss/deimos/docs/CONFIGURATION.md

     namespace 'my.namespace'
     key_config field: :id

-  # If config.schema_path is app/schemas, assumes there is a file in
+  # If config.schema.path is app/schemas, assumes there is a file in
   # app/schemas/my/namespace/MyTopicSchema.avsc
   end
 end